Manishearth/manishearth.github.io/source/drafts/fraud.md

 It helps to understand where our systems do and don't protect us.
 A rough rule: you can't usually trust the authenticity of communication you *receive*, but you can mostly trust where you deliberately *send* something[^access].
 An email composed to some address will likely[^smtp] reach that inbox, and a call you place to a number will likely[^ss7] reach that device.
 Email `from:` headers and caller ID, on the other hand, can be easily forged.

-These heuristics are imperfect, but they're better than what we have now, and will make you more expensive and tricker to target.
-It's not practical to be 100% completely unscammable ([the optimal amount of fraud is nonzero][fraud]), but you can at least be more expensive.
+These heuristics are imperfect, but they're better than what we have now, and will make you more expensive and trickier to target.
+It's not practical to be 100% completely unscammable ("[the optimal amount of fraud is nonzero][fraud]"), but you can at least be more expensive to scam.

-Beyond improving heuristics, following security best practices like using hardware 2FA[^fido] (rather than SMS or an authenticator app) can protect you against many tools in the scammer toolbox.
+Beyond improving heuristics, following security best practices like using [hardware 2FA][2fa-instructions] [^fido] (rather than SMS or an authenticator app) can protect you against many tools in the scammer toolbox.

 The next few years are going to be really interesting in a lot of different ways.
 I'm *expecting* that institutions and systems will themselves eventually adapt to many of these things[^redteam] and come up with better protections[^android].
 That's going to take time, though, and potentially be a bit of an arms race.
 In the meantime I expect scams to skyrocket.
 All of the capabilities described in this post exist and could be put together in many creative ways.
 Think about what that means for yourself, your friends, and your family, and see what you can do to help them.